HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

 - **Relevance is the PRIMARY criterion** - irrelevant = needs_improvement (regardless of grammar)
 - Feedback translated to target language for better understanding
 - Lower temperature (0.3) ensures consistent evaluation
+- Returns error if user message is empty

 ### 3. buildEvaluatePrompt
 Creates level-specific system prompt from YAML configuration.